 #9 Palladium Pampa Hi Canvas Boot

-Don’t set these down as they are a hot commodity and may sprout legs and run off.
+I also don’t set these down as they are a hot commodity and may sprout legs and runoff.

-Question: What is best boot for a GORUCK event or just a ruck march?
+Question: What is the best boot for a GORUCK event or just a ruck march?

-These are a lot more beefy and you can carry a large pack in rugged rocky terrain without worrying about turning your ankle.
+These are a lot beefier and you can carry a large pack in rugged rocky terrain without worrying about turning your ankle.

 Both have Gore-Tex (waterproof, breathable skin) and their boots accept orthotic insoles.

-During the 1970s and 80s probably the Altama jungle boot.
-Nowadays probably the Bates 922.
+During the 1970s and 80s, it’s probably the Altama jungle boot.
+Nowadays it’s mostly the Bates 922.

 Question: What about Salomon shoes vs Merrill shoes?

-Answer: Both are good—find out which one fits your feet the best.
+Answer: Both are good so you’ll just have to find out which one fits your feet and needs the best.

-I like the Oakley SI-6 boot a lot and have observed it being worn occasionally by guys training out in the field.
+I like the Oakley SI boot a lot and have observed it being worn occasionally by guys training out in the field.

-Answer: We know Special Forces guys that have worn Salomon, Bates and Black Hawk boots in Afghanistan.
-The key is to have a boot that will stand up to a lot of abuse.
-But you may wear a more beefier lugged boot if you are hiking long distance with a load vs if you were in an urban assault for a quick hit and run mission.
+to have a boot that will stand up to a lot of abuse.
+But you may wear a beefier lugged boot if you are hiking long distances with a load vs if you were in an urban assault for a quick hit and run mission.

 I observed a pair being worn by the sentry at BUD/S last fall.

-Lighter than the Bates 922 but not sure how good they will hold up coming in and out of the surf and being grinded down by sand.
+Lighter than the Bates 922 but not sure how good they will hold upcoming in and out of the surf and being ground down by sand.

 Only time will tell over varied conditions if these hold up as well day in day out.